avocado-framework/avocado/docs/source/guides/contributor/chapters/how.rst

 - Create the Pull Request on github.
 Add the relevant information to the Pull Request description.

-- In the Pull Request discussion page, comment with the link to the job.log output/file.

 - Check if your Pull Request passes the CI system.
 Your Pull Request will probably be ignored until it's all green.